 In many games it is necessary to save the contents of variables or other data to disk when shutting down, and then load those values back into memory when starting up again.
 The file where this information is saved is usually referred to as a save file.

-In Driftwood 2D, we present for saving data a simple database format consisting of zlib-compressed JSON data, which can save the contents of most common Python objects.
+In Driftwood 2D, we present for saving data a simple UBJSON database, which can save the contents of most common Python objects.
 We can also open a different database while running, allowing for things like multiple save files.
 This is covered in the API Reference.

 Choosing the Database

 Choosing the database to use involves setting two configuration values -- the database root and the filename.

 The database root is the directory in which the engine looks for database files.
 All database paths/filenames are relative to the database root.
 It can be set in the configuration file with the "root" setting in the "database" section.
 Alternatively it can be set from the command line with the "--dbroot" option.

 The database filename (and path) is relative to the database root.
 They usually have a ".db" file extension, but this is arbitrary.
 The filename can be set in the configuration file with the "name" setting in the "database" section.
 Alternatively it can be set from the command line with the "--dbroot" option.